nickperel/React-Portfolio/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
   ## Description

   * This is a portfolio page that was custom built using React in order to showcase all of my best work.
-As a web devloper who is aspiring to find work as a software engineer, I appreciate you taking the time to check out my portfolio.
+As a web developer who is aspiring to find work as a software engineer, I appreciate you taking the time to check out my portfolio.
 Please do not hesitate to reach out with any inquiries or if anything needs further clarification.

   ## Table of Contents